Orange-OpenSource/IOT-Map-Component/src/iotMapManager/readme.md

     }

 * location is [lat, lon]
+* popup is a string displayed in a popup when marker is clicked
 * shape is 'circle', 'square' or 'poi'
 * icon is not completely implemented.
 For the moment, can be 'bat' or 'temp'
 * label is only one character.
 If string is sent, first character will be displayed